ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Research internal cervix dilation checks, you don't have the have them, they hurt, if you're not dilated enough when you get to the hospital they will send you home - if they don't check they won't know.
 It really hurts.

+- Try and wee before your labour gets too far gone. if your bladder is full they will need to put a catheter in to empty it or your bladder can get damaged.

 <h2>post pregnancy</h2>

 - You will have to really squeeze your nipples to get the colostrum out to feed baby.
 It will hurt.
 Do it